MicrosoftDocs/azure-ai-docs/articles/machine-learning/concept-mlflow-models.md

 ### Model signature

 An MLflow [model signature](https://www.mlflow.org/docs/latest/models.html#model-signature) is an important part of the model specification, because it serves as a data contract between the model and the server running the model.
 A model signature is also important for parsing and enforcing a model's input types at deployment time.
 If a signature is available, MLflow enforces the input types when data is submitted to your model.
 For more information, see [MLflow signature enforcement](https://www.mlflow.org/docs/latest/models.html#signature-enforcement).

-Signatures are indicated when models get logged, and are persisted in the `signature` section of the *MLmodel* file.
+Signatures are indicated at the time that models are logged, and are persisted in the `signature` section of the *MLmodel* file.
 The **Autolog** feature in MLflow automatically makes a best effort to infer signatures.
 However, you can log models manually if the inferred signatures aren't the ones you need.
 For more information, see [How to log models with signatures](https://www.mlflow.org/docs/latest/models.html#how-to-log-models-with-signatures).

 There are two types of signatures: